eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-signals-event.md

 permalink: basic-signals-event.html
 ---

-Events report that something took place in a **Digital Twin** in Ditto.
+Events report that something took place in a **digital twin** in Ditto.
 Important is the "past tense" here; it took already place (it was for example persisted into the data store) and cannot be reversed or stopped.

 Events are one of the centerpieces of Ditto: